khwang0/COMP2026-2122PA1/readme.md

 * 5% - Programming style and documentation
 * -50% - if you define any class variable (field), addition class, or change the method `runOnce`.

-Please note that submitting a program that cannot be compiled would result in very low mark.
+Please note that submitting a program that cannot be compiled would result in a very low mark.